grixu/synchronizer/README.md

 containing code which will be fired in catch block of standard sync method in `SyncDataParsedJob`.
 Such a Closure should take 1 argument which is `Exception` class.

+#### Jobs configuration

+You can define you own jobs stack in synchronizer configuration (see more information below).

 ## Advanced use with own custom jobs

 You might have another vision of how many steps synchronization should have.
 You can still use most Synchronizer